vespa-engine/cord-19/cord-19-queries.md

 * "viral transmissions" searches for the phrase
 * Example *+"viral transmission" covid-19 -1918* Must have the phrase "viral transmission" and should have 'covid-19' and must not include the term '1918'
 * To search specific fields use fieldname:query_term, e.g +title:"reproduction number".
+* Use () for OR: +("SARS-COV-2" "coronavirus 2" "novel coronavirus") specifies that documents must match any of these three phrases.

 Query examples:
 * [+covid-19 +temperature impact on viral transmission](https://cord19.vespa.ai/search?query=%2Bcovid-19+%2Btemperature+impact+on+viral+transmission)